What is Expungement?

 Background Check Companies

 There are numerous background check companies that maintain their own criminal records.
-These records are based on public records collected by the the companies.
-An expungement has no effect on these records.
+These records are based on public records that these companies collect.
+An expungement has no effect on these companies’ records.
+However, the companies are supposed to change their records so that they are accurate within 30 days.

 When Can I Get My Case Expunged?